 The railroad terminal that a unit is brought to after being loaded for shipment.

 Defines the event of a unit being taken from a railroad terminal by a trucking company.

-A rail-truck or truck-rail movement in which a participating railroad has combined the rail and truck movements into a single transportation package for EMP units.
+A rail-truck or truck-rail movement in which a participating railroad has combined the rail and truck movements into a single transportation package for freerunning units.
 Units are shipped via rail from one terminal to another.
-After that, a contracted drayage provider trucks the unit to the paper ramp operator's lot for customer pickup.
-The process also works reverse as well.
+After that, a contracted drayage provider trucks the unit to the paper ramp operator's lot for customer pick-up.
+The process also works in reverse.
 A shipment can originate with the truck movement and then move to the rail portion of the movement.

 Pick-up incentives credit customers when a unit is picked up empty from the specified reservation ramp(s).